ATLFlight/ATLFlightDocs/PX4.md

 Follow the instructions [here](https://github.com/ATLFlight/ATLFlightDocs) to install the tools, setup the environment variables.

 Obtain the Flight Controller AddOn file (qcom_flight_controller_*.zip).
-The latest version is available from Intrinsyc at http://support.intrinsyc.com/projects/snapdragon-flight/files.
+The latest version is available from the [Intrinsyc support website](http://support.intrinsyc.com/projects/snapdragon-flight/files).
 Download and extract it to any location on your linux PC.
 The environment variable FC_ADDON needs to point to the location of the Snapdragon Flight addon.

 To use these with PX4, do the following:

 ```
 git clone https://github.com/PX4/Firmware
 cd Firmware
+git checkout tags/<stable_release_tag_name>
 git submodule update --init --recursive
 export FC_ADDON=<location-of-extracted-flight-controller-addon>
 ```
+*NOTE:* Substitute \<stable_release_tag_name\> with the latest tag from the *Stable Releases* section on this page.

 ### Building the Code
 The commands below build the targets for the DSP and the Linux side.
 Both executables communicate via muORB.
 ```
 cd Firmware
-make qurt_eagle_legacy_driver_default
-make posix_eagle_legacy_driver_default
+make eagle_legacy_default
 ```

 ### Installation on Target